cblacktech/scanned_pdf_sorter/README.md

     OCR functionality (Optical Character Recognition)
     -   Install [Tesseract](https://tesseract-ocr.github.io/) via your package manager
     -   Tesseract building instructions for Windows are located in the [Notes](#notes) section

+-   Poppler and Tesseract are included in `wintools.zip`

 ### Pip Packages